Menu

 In the afternoon, you will visit a local pottery kiln for some artistic activity.
 Japanese pottery is very popular amongst international visitors for its earthy colours and minimalistic design.
 Why not find your special piece, or better still, make your own!

-Tonight you will stay at a traditional ryokan at another onsen town in Yamagata.
-Enjoy kaiseki dinner, onsen bath and futon bedding for the last time!
+Tonight you will stay at a traditional ryokan at another onsen town.
+Enjoy kaiseki dinner, onsen bath and futon bedding.

 (Total walking distance today - about 10 km)